RakhithJK/libretro-Lakka-LibreELEC-wiki/Packaging-a-libretro-core-for-Lakka.md

       cp svn-current/trunk/fb_alpha_libretro.so $INSTALL/usr/lib/libretro/
     }

 Once written, you need to add your package as dependancy of the metapackage of your project.
 For example, if your package is for the RPi project, add it to the list in packages/lakka/RPi/package.mk.

 ## Forcing rebuild of a package

 If you need to force the rebuild a certain package, you can use the following scripts

-    DISTRO=Lakka PROJECT=RPi ARCH=arm scripts/clean snes9x
+    DISTRO=Lakka PROJECT=RPi DEVICE=RPi ARCH=arm scripts/clean snes9x
-    DISTRO=Lakka PROJECT=RPi ARCH=arm scripts/build snes9x
+    DISTRO=Lakka PROJECT=RPi DEVICE=RPi ARCH=arm scripts/build snes9x
-    DISTRO=Lakka PROJECT=RPi ARCH=arm scripts/install snes9x
+    DISTRO=Lakka PROJECT=RPi DEVICE=RPi ARCH=arm scripts/install snes9x

 Adapt the values to your case.